 You get the calls.
 You read your emails.
 You have the lady that wants to hang out, chit-chat, and then pepper you with questions about pairing wines and cooking for 20 people at the holidays.
 You know the drill and you answer these kinds of business questions EVERYDAY.

 Guess what folks?
 These questions are AMAZING fodder for social media posts.

-Scroll below for a step-by-step video on How to Ask Questions of your Audience on social media.
+Click Through for a step-by-step video on “How to Ask Questions of your Audience on Social Media.”

 When you look at the most commonly asked questions, feel free to provide an answer directly in the post, or leave it open ended for your community to respond.
 Here is an example: “Have you ever come to on of our yoga classes?
 We would love to hear feedback from you!” or “We are asked if we fix older models of cars in our shop all the time.
 Here are some photos of the antique autos we have repaired.
 Have you seen them on the road?
 Share your antique auto photos below or call us for a repair at 555-1212.”

 Make sure to ask in a way that encourages a response.
 Our social media business posts are seen on average by 2-5% of our TOTAL audience.
 Up-the-ante by creating a “Ask a Question” post and over time, you can improve your visibility ten-fold.